 -

-Match the Flink version used in local development with the engine version you select in Step 3.
-Also verify the scope of your dependency packages.
+Ensure that the Flink version used for local development matches the engine version that you select in Step 3: Deploy the JAR job.
+Also, be mindful of the dependency package scope.

 -